Curious about the state of your hearing?

-May is speech and hearing month, and we are celebrating with a series of Community Desks visits, an information session, and a morning of hearing screening appointments by Canadian Hearing Services.
+May is Speech and Hearing Month.
+Your library is celebrating with a series of Community Desks visits, an information session, and a morning of hearing screening appointments by Canadian Hearing Services.

 About our Partner